 Jessica received her BA from Augsburg College in Minneapolis, Minnesota before moving to the Sonoran Desert to complete a PhD at the University of Arizona.
-She is a proud McNair Scholars alum and first-generation college student.
+She is a proud McNair Scholar and first-generation college student.

 Pfaffendorf, Jessica.
 2019.
 “Wayward Elites: From Social Reproduction to Social Restoration at a Therapeutic Boarding School.”
 Social Psychology Quarterly 82(2): 113-133.

 - Honorable mention, Award for Best Graduate Student Paper, American Sociological Association Social Psychology Section, 2018.